edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

             5. When finished, click **Apply**.
         -   **Upload Schema:** Upload an API schema by clicking **Upload Schema JSON**, selecting the desired file, and then clicking **Open**.
     4. Click **Save Schema**.
-    5. Repeat steps 5.1 - 5.4 for each API schema that you would like to add to this API security rule.
+    5. Repeat steps 5.1 - 5.4 for each API schema that you would like to add to this API Security rule.

     <Callout type="tip">

-      You may apply different API schemas to different endpoints or operations by creating an API gateway configuration for each API schema.
-You should then restrict each API gateway configuration to only apply API schema validation to the desired set of endpoints or operations.
+      You may apply different API schemas to different endpoints or operations by creating an API Security rule for each API schema.
+You should then restrict each API Security rule to only apply API schema validation to the desired set of endpoints or operations.

     </Callout>

-6. Add an API gateway configuration that identifies the API schema created in the previous step and the set of requests to which it will be applied.
+6. Add an API Security rule that identifies the API schema created in the previous step and the set of requests to which it will be applied.
     1. Click the **API GW Rules** tab.
     2. Click **+ Create New**.
-    3. In the **Name** option, type a name for this API gateway configuration.
+    3. In the **Name** option, type a name for this API Security rule.
     4. Optional.
 Restrict the set of requests that will be inspected to one or more specific relative path(s).
         1. From the **URL Path(s)** option, determine whether {{ PRODUCT }} will perform URL path comparisons by [exact match](#exact-match-multiple-entries), [regular expression](#regex-match), or [wildcards](#wildcard-match).
         2. Specify the desired relative path or regular expression.